Roshni1999/Biomedical-Ultrasound/README.md

 ## EXPERIMENT 3: Speed of sound measurement in a tissue phantom using an ultrasound probe.
 OBJECTIVES: <br/>
 i.
-To find the speed of sound (m/s) in a tissue mimicking phantom using an ultrasound probe. <br/>
+Find the speed of sound (m/s) in a tissue mimicking phantom using an ultrasound probe. <br/>
 ii.
 Calculate the Acoustic Impedance (kg/m2s). <br/>
 iii.
 Calculate the Amplitude Attenuation Coefficient (dB/cm-1MHz-1). <br/>